chris-roman/HEX/index.md

 The materials used for the main module were:

-- **Transparent panel**: polycarbonate with antistatic agents, and antioxidants additives
+- **Transparent panel**: Polycarbonate with antistatic agents, and antioxidants additives
 - **Gripper, support frame**: High Density Polyethylene (HDPE)
 - **Base**: Rubber